archway-network/archway/x/cwica/spec/README.md

 ## Concepts

 Interchain Accounts is the Cosmos SDK implementation of the ICS-27 protocol, which enables cross-chain account management built upon IBC.
-Unlike regular accounts, interchain acocunts are contolled programatically by the smart contracts on archway via IBC packets.
+Unlike regular accounts, interchain accounts are contolled programatically by the smart contracts on archway via IBC packets.

 The module has been designed such that a single smart contract can have one account per ibc connection.